-"Get in touch when you can and I'll book a meeting."
+"Get in touch when you can, I would love to catch up."

 People in violent homes and relationships may be closely monitored.
 The person abusing them may watch where they go, who they call or text, what they do on social media, and more.
 These options can help you find out what's wrong in a safer way.